ericveganoguera/ProjectGame/README.md

 - Boss shot a laser
 - Enemies shoot often
-- Differents spaceships with option to speed for example
 - Can resume the game after pause
 - Better assets
 - Modify the player's div to 2 div for better collision